ZipCPU/zipcpu/README.md

 - Only 29 instructions are currently implemented.
 Six additional instructions have been reserved for a floating point unit, but such a unit has yet to be implemented.
 - (Almost) all instructions can be executed conditionally.
 Exceptions include load immediate, the debug break instruction, the bus lock and simulation instructions, and the no-operation instruction.
 - Simplfied wishbone bus.
 While the ZipCPU conforms to the Wishbone B4 standard, some simplifications have been made.
-All tgx lines have been removed, ~~as have the select lines~~ although the select lines have been kept.
+All tgx lines have been removed, although the select lines have been kept.
 All accesses are (or can be) pipelined.
 Finally, the ZipCPU project (and its daughter projects/[peripherals](rtl/peripherals) assumes that the strobe line is zero whenever the cycle is zero.
 This simplifies peripheral processing.
-- ~~Did I mention that the select lines were removed from the wishbone bus?
-That means that `sizeof(char)=sizeof(int)`, and both are 32-bit values.~~ This branch is testing whether or not sizeof(char)x4 can be sizeof(int).
 - The CPU makes heavy use of pipelined wishbone processing wherever and whenever it can.
 Hence, loading two vaues in a row may cost only one clock more than just loading the one value.
 - The CPU has no interrupt vectors, but rather two register sets.
 On any interrupt, the CPU just switches from the user register set to the supervisor register set.
 This simplifies interrupt handling, since the CPU automatically saves, preserves, and restores the supervisor's context between enabling interrupts and receiving the next interrupt.
 An [interrupt peripheral](rtl/peripherals/icontrol.v) handles the combining of multiple interrupts into a single interrupt line.

 ## Current Status

-This is an 8-bit support branch.
-Several changes are being tested in this
-branch:
+20170309: The CPU has just been updated for 8-bit byte support.
+Several additional changes include:
 - The CPU has been rebuilt to add four new instructions, LB (load byte), SB (store byte), LH (load half-word or short), and SH (store half-word or short).
 - The LOD/STO instructions have been renamed LW (load word) and SW (store word) respectively.
 - The CPU is now also, as a result, completely big--endian, which it only sort of was before.